Sumitra-S/AWESOME-CHOCOLATE/README.md

 OVERVIEW :
-Purpose: The dashboard gives a comprehensive view of sales performance, customer reach, and product category distribution, aiding in data-driven decisions.
+ The dashboard gives a comprehensive view of sales performance, customer reach, and product category distribution, aiding in data-driven decisions.

 Key Figures: